aayn/matrix-library/README.md

 ## Documentation

+To build the documentation:

+1. Go to the folder that has the header file and Doxyfile: `cd include/mxl`.
+2. Run Doxygen: `doxygen`.

-The library documentation can be found at [`docs/html/index.html`](docs/html/index.html).
+The library documentation can now be found at [`docs/html/index.html`](docs/html/index.html).
 The main chunk of the documentation is under `mxl::matrix` (which is a link on the above page).